- Friends of the Library, August 2019 (short stories)

 - Tangles and Plaques: A Mother and Daughter Face Alzheimer’s, non-fiction (eLectio Publishing, January 2017)

 Susan Johnson Cushman was born in 1951 in Jackson, Mississippi.
 The daughter of W. E. Johnson, Jr., and Effie Jeanne Watkins Johnson, Susan graduated from Murrah High School in Jackson before studying English at the University of Mississippi.
 There she was president of the 1969/70 pledge class of Delta Delta Delta sorority.
 She met her husband William Cushman while a freshman at the University of Mississippi.
 They married after her freshman year and moved to Jackson where her husband began his medical career, studying at the University of Mississippi School of Medicine.
 Cushman completed her studies at Belhaven University.
 They adopted three children, and they now have several grandchildren.
 She is an Orthodox Christian, and her husband is an Orthodox priest.

 Cushman and her family moved to Memphis, Tennessee, in 1988 where she continues to reside.
 There she began publishing a regional magazine for architects and builders, edited several newsletters for businesses and nonprofits, studied and eventually taught the art of egg tempera iconography.
 She only began writing seriously after her youngest child left for college in 2001, the same year she had surgery for cervical cancer.
-She has been cancer free for sixteen years.
+She has been cancer free for eighteen years.

 Her first books were a non-fiction memoir entitled Tangles and Plaques: A Mother and Daughter Face Alzheimer’s and a collection of essays by women authors which she edited called A Second Blooming: Becoming the Women We Are Meant to Be.